scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

     ls /var/lib/docker

 The root filesystem for the container is in the devicemapper directory.
 Grab the *Container ID* and complete the path below.
-Replace \<Container ID> with the output from *docker ps -l* and use tab completion to complete the \<Container ID>.
+Replace \<Container UUID> with the output from *docker ps -l* and use tab completion to complete the \<Container UUID>.

     docker ps -l
     cd /var/lib/docker/devicemapper/mnt/<Container ID><tab><tab>/rootfs

 How do I get the IP address of a running container?
-Grab the \<Container ID> of a running container.
+Grab the \<Container UUID> of a running container.

     docker ps
-    docker inspect <Container ID>
+    docker inspect <Container UUID>

 That is quite a lot of output, let's add a filter.
 Replace \<Container ID> with the output of *docker ps*.

     docker ps
-    docker inspect --format '{{ .NetworkSettings.IPAddress }}' <Container ID>
+    docker inspect --format '{{ .NetworkSettings.IPAddress }}' <Container UUID>

 Stop the container and check out its status.
 The container will not be running anymore, so it is not visible with *docker ps*.
 To see the \<Container ID> of a stopped container, use the *-a* option.
 The *-a* option shows all containers, started or stopped.

-    docker stop <Container ID>
+    docker stop <Container UUID>
     docker ps
     docker ps -a